KevinWMatthews/blog_jekyll/_drafts/rust-ownership.md

 ## Mutable references

 Non-lexical lifetimes have a large impact on mutable references.
-Remember that in Rust a mutable reference can not exist while any other reference is "alive".
+Remember that in Rust does not allow a mutable reference while any other reference is in scope.

 ### Old Rust